TheLazyTomcat/PascalSDK/readme.txt

 ------------------------------
-The entire development of this project was done "in the blind" - that is, with absolutely no access to internet or other information channels and with no access to instalations of affected games (ETS2, ATS).
+The entire development of this project was done "in the blind" - that is, with absolutely no access to internet or other information channels and with no access to instalations of relevant games (ETS2, ATS).
 This means, among others, that the translated headers were not actively tested beyond the fact that they can be compiled.